-Brembo also establishes its policies and verifies its remuneration structure based on the analyses conducted with the support of consultants on market benchmarks, consisting of a group of peers operating in the same industry that are deemed comparable in terms of both size and business activity.
+Brembo also establishes its policies and verifies its remuneration structure based on the analyses conducted with the support of consultants on market benchmarks, consisting of a group of companies operating in the same industry that are deemed comparable in terms of both size, business activity and governance.
 In addition, Brembo monitors trends and best practices on the Italian and global market.

-Remuneration Policy guidelines are prepared and the Policies implemented are assessed in light of the context in which the Group operates: since Brembo does not have many closely comparable peer companies from a business standpoint at the domestic level, various panels have been considered for the purposes of remuneration policies in order to have a vision of both the labour market and business practices:
+Remuneration Policy guidelines are prepared and the Policies implemented are assessed in light of the context in which the Group operates: since Brembo does not have many closely comparable peer companies from a business standpoint at the domestic level, various European companies - comparable to Brembo as the operate in the same industry - have been considered in order to have a vision of both the labour market and business practices:

-Benchmark peer group Companies European Industry Panel (12 companies) Autoneum Holding, Autoliv, Continental, ElringKlinger, Faurecia, Leoni, Michelin, Nokian, SKF, Sogefi, TomTom, Valeo Italian Panel (25 companies) A2A, Amplifon, Atlantia, Buzzi Unicem, Campari, Diasorin, Enel, Eni, Ferrari, Hera, Interpump Group, Inwit, Italgas, Leonardo, Maire Tecnimont, Moncler, Nexi, Pirelli, Prysmian, Recordati, Saipem, Snam, Telecom Italia, Tenaris, Terna
+BENCHMARK COMPANIES COMPANIES Comparable European Industry companies (12 companies) Autoneum Holding, Autoliv, Continental, ElringKlinger, Faurecia, Leoni, Michelin, Nokian, SKF, Sogefi, TomTom, Valeo Italian companies (25 companies) A2A, Amplifon, Atlantia, Buzzi Unicem, Campari, Diasorin, Enel, Eni, Ferrari, Hera, Interpump Group, Inwit, Italgas, Leonardo, Maire Tecnimont, Moncler, Nexi, Pirelli, Prysmian, Recordati, Saipem, Snam, Telecom Italia, Tenaris, Terna compensation and executive compensation.

-Mercer and Willis Towers Watson advised Brembo by providing methodological support and market benchmarks on compensation and executive compensation.
+Mercer and Willis Towers Watson advised Brembo by providing methodological support and market benchmarks on